 For most people, a Registered Retirement Savings Plan (RRSP) is that thing you’re putting money into to save for retirement.
 And you’re right, it is.
 But beyond that, many people’s understanding of RRSPs can be kind of fuzzy.
 Read on to find out what you can do this RRSP season.

 A common misconception is that the RRSP is just a type of investment like a mutual fund, but it’s not.
 Think of an RRSP like a personal pension plan.
 An RRSP is a government incentive designed to help you save for retirement.

-You can invest the money saved in a variety of different financial products like mutual funds, term deposits, and savings accounts.
+You can invest the money saved in a variety of different financial products like mutual funds, GICs, and savings accounts.
 But how much should you save and will it be enough?
 Here are 5 quick tips on how to take advantage of an RRSP.

 Tip #1: Contribute

 Don’t delay just because it seems too technical or complicated.
 If you start contributing each month, at the end of the year, it isn’t so overwhelming.
 Even smaller contributions like $50 monthly can add up over the long term.
 If you feel like you can’t afford to save, chat to our Investment Team to get a contribution plan in place that works for you.
 We’ll help you find the wiggle room.